Summer Scholars Research Program

 Before starting the VSSRP, students must move to Tucson and find housing.
 All participants will be required to register for a one-credit course.
 After matching, students should contact their mentors to start any necessary training to set up in the laboratory, such as basic laboratory safety and human research regulations.

-The Veterinary Summer Scholars Research Program is a hands-on educational opportunity the summer before matriculation in the Doctor of Veterinary Medicine program at the University of Arizona College of Veterinary Medicine.
+The Veterinary Summer Scholars Research Program is a hands-on educational opportunity for the summer before matriculation in the Doctor of Veterinary Medicine program at the University of Arizona College of Veterinary Medicine.
 Students should generally expect the following during their experience:

-- Students are expected to complete pre-work in a timely manner and contribute to in-class team activity.
+- Students are expected to complete pre-work in a timely manner and contribute to the in-class team activity.

-- Students are encouraged to participate in team building events and social events.
+- Students are encouraged to participate in team-building events and social events.